Lauren Taub Cohen

 A bit of bio...
 In the fall of 2006, I was put through what I initially thought was a punishing gauntlet.
-I had left my job at 60 Minutes for the classroom and became an assistant kindergarten teacher.
-My parents were going through a divorce as my husband and I were planning our wedding.
+I had left my job at 60 Minutes for the classroom and my parents were going through a divorce as my husband and I were planning our wedding.
 One morning, I woke up and the lateral side of my left foot seemed to be jabbed by a pernicious pebble.
-However, there wasn't a pebble beneath my foot, and my imagination was not the culprit either.
+However, there wasn't a pebble beneath my foot, nor was my imagination the culprit either.
 After visiting a doctor, it was confirmed that my left cuboid bone had mysteriously slipped out of place.
 In Traditional Chinese Medicine the feet are considered to reflect one's roots and foundation.
 My roots and sense of self had become entirely uprooted and my dislocated cuboid exposed me to this raw reality.
 In 1918, Henry Maudsley, a psychiatrist, wrote in the Journal of Mental Science, "The sorrow which has no vent in tears may make other organs weep."
 My organs were not weeping, but I began weeping when my ability to run, hike, dance and move was hindered by this inexplicable injury.

 I spent a significant amount of time and money speaking with top orthopedic surgeons in NYC.
 They all suggested the same course of action - Bolt the cuboid bone back into place using steel bolts.
-Thankfully, during this time, I had begun to study insight meditation and yoga with Jill Satterfield (founder of Vajra Yoga).
-She introduced me to Tara Brach's book, Radical Acceptance, which helped me realize that perhaps the Cuboid Crisis (as I labeled it) was a portal through which I could begin to explore all the feelings and emotions I had locked out.
-So, I sought the help of a therapist while maintaining my insight meditation and yoga practice.
+Thankfully, during this time, I had begun to study insight meditation and was introduced to Tara Brach's book, Radical Acceptance, which helped me realize that perhaps the Cuboid Crisis (as I labeled it) was a portal through which I could begin to explore what I was currently grappling with as well as my troubled past.
+So, I sought the help of a therapist while maintaining an insight meditation and yoga practice.
 It was a tumultuous 2.5 years but weeks before I got married my cuboid bone slipped back into place as mysteriously as it slipped out of place.